tobinP/log-o-matic/README.md

 # How to use

-Highlight a variable and press `alt+L` will produce a log like this:
+Highlight a variable and press `alt+L` to produce a log like this:

 `Console.WriteLine("&&& myVar: " + myVar);`

-Highlight a function name and press `alt+L` will produce a log this:
+Highlight a function name and press `alt+L` to produce a log this:

 `Console.WriteLine("&&& myFunction");`